Skip to main content

 GROUP BY CAST(o.ordered_at AS DATE)

-Custom materializations use @@placeholder syntax for values substituted at runtime.
+Custom materializations use @@@placeholder syntax for values substituted at runtime.
+These deferred placeholders are preserved through compilation and resolved by the materialization at execution time.
 The config block passes arbitrary key-value pairs to the Python materialize() function via ctx.config.

 References